RootGPT-YouTube/rootgpt-Cromup/README.md

 If Cromite is already installed with my script, you can update the browser with `cromup` terminal command.
 Enjoy the best browser!
 If you find bugs, report it to me, thx!

+* Thx to DreamsProgrammer for the personalized icon!